 Although he was intelligent, he was an underachiever in school, alternating from regular classes to gifted classes.
 He was bored and not challenged in regular classes.
-He would, however, perform below expectations in honors classes.
-So he vacillated from one to the other throughout his school years.
+And he would perform below expectations in honors classes.
+He vacillated from one to the other throughout his school years.

 He was always protective of me and his younger siblings—it was as if he tried to take on the role of the man of the house.
 As a little boy (around ten), he and his younger brother delivered newspapers.
 He always had part time jobs as a teenager and always felt the need to help financially.
 It was not my desire for my son to feel so obligated to help the family—I wanted him to be free to enjoy his childhood.
 Plus, it brought back remembrances of my own childhood.
 I often took on the role of a mini-adult in my family.

 So when I heard of his truancy and that he had been kicked out of school, I was devastated, especially for him.
-In a meeting with the principal, I was told that my son had skipped school for weeks and they were therefore, expelling him.
+In a meeting with the principal, I was told that my son had skipped school for weeks and they, therefore, expelled him.
 I was flabbergasted.
 He would get up each morning and dress for school just like my other children.
 Of course, I left for work before they left for school, so I had been assuming that he was going to school.
-And what about the truancy notices?
-I never saw them—I know that he probably had been intercepting them before I saw them.
+I asked about notices from school.
+I never saw even on!
+My son had, no doubt, intercepted them before I saw them.

 How could he fulfill his destiny if he were a school dropout?
 I knew that he was hurting in his heart.
 He had been subjected to abuse—one of which I only recently found out about.
 He did have bouts of depression which caused him to withdraw.
 I tried my best to show him how much he was loved.
 He had accepted Jesus as his savior when he was thirteen.
 I had been praying that Jesus would heal the wounds in his heart.
 I had even prayed to find a counselor who would help to guide him through his pain.
 However, it had to be right person—I was fiercely protective of my children after all they had experienced.
 During this time, his Christianity began to wane, but the obedient son that he was caused him to continue to attend church with me and the family.